juliannojungle/gc9a01-overlay/README.md

 - this should list both `fb0` and `fb1`.

-## Mirroring HDMI on LCD
+## Step #3: Get some image!

-Since this overlay is just a device driver, it only enables the LCD device on the `fb1` framebuffer (it's like turning on the TV without any cable or antenna input).
+Since this overlay is just an extension of the device driver, it only attaches and initiates the LCD device on the `fb1` framebuffer (it's like turning on the TV without any cable or antenna input).
 In order to actually see something on the display, you need something sending image to it.
 What users tipically do is just mirror the HDMI output (displayed on `fb0`) on the LCD (displayed on `fb1`).
 For this task there are many tools available and we'll help you to setup one of them bellow.
-Another way to show stuff on the display would be your application directly write on `fb1` framebuffer, but that won't be covered here.
+If you are a developer, another way to show stuff on the display would be your application directly write on `fb1` framebuffer, but that won't be covered here.

-## Rpi-fbcp
+### Mirroring HDMI on LCD: Rpi-fbcp

 [Raspberry Pi Framebuffer Copy](https://github.com/tasanakorn/rpi-fbcp) is a tool that copies the primary framebuffer (`fb0`) to a secondary one (`fb1`).